She insisted on untucking her shirt!

 Dear beautiful daughter,

 Your junior high years were “awkward” to say the least, you were starting to become a teenager and I understood you needing your mom more than me at times.
-Boys started coming into the picture and I might have been a little too overprotective.
+Boys started coming into the picture and I might have been a little to overprotective.
 I wasn’t the first dad nor will I be the last dad, it’s in the “how to raise a daughter” manual all of us dads are issued after we learn we are having a daughter.
-At least your mother and I agreed you weren’t dating anyone until high school!
-You still received high marks at school, and play dates had turned into sleepovers.
+At least your mother and I agreed you weren’t dating any one until high school!
+You still received high marks at school, and play dates had turned into sleep overs.
 I would have to get on you and your friends for being too noisy and loud at times, but I understood I was that age once myself.
-I finally relented and let you have a smartphone, but unbeknownst to you, I controlled all the content you could access on the phone.
+I finally relented and let you have a smart phone, but unbeknownst to you I controlled all the content you could access on the phone.
 We had arguments, but I told you when I let you have it that I wasn’t going to let you run wild with it until you were older.
 Overall though you made it through junior high doing great in school and transitioning from young adolescent girl to a beautiful glowing young woman.